JeffreySarnoff/WindowedFunctions.jl/docs/src/index.md

 ```
 ### tiling

-`tiling` slides the window by an amount equal to the window width.
+`tiling` slides the window just past its current ending index.
-So, it is similar to `rolling` and it is used the same way.
+- it is similar to `rolling`, and it is used the same way.

 ```
 data  = [1, 2, 3, 4, 5, 6]  # here, a single vector